mne-tools/mne-python/doc/pre_install.rst

 both troubleshooting and general questions.
 If you want to request new features or if you're confident that you have found a bug, please create a new issue on the `GitHub issues page`_.
-When reporting bugs, please try to replicate the bug with the MNE-python sample data, and make every effort to simplify your example script to only the elements necessary to replicate the bug.
+When reporting bugs, please try to replicate the bug with the MNE-Python sample data, and make every effort to simplify your example script to only the elements necessary to replicate the bug.